"Real aesthetics and schöngeist comes from the heart"

 What is special about your interior design and where do you manufacture your products?

 The special thing is the convenience.
 Our customers like to "chill"; For us, this means that they like to sit in an armchair for two or put their feet up.
-For example, we have a table you can put your feet on it.
+For example, we have a table that allows you to put your feet on it.
 It is a mixture of an upholstered island and a table.

 The products are manufactured in a small factory near Florence.
-Here, in Hamburg, we develop the concept, design and prototypes.
-The final piece is built in Italy.
-Then, an employee brings the products directly from Florence to Hamburg - without a large freight forwarder.
-Of course, this shortens delivery times greatly.
+Here in Hamburg we make the concept, design and prototypes, in Italy it is built.
+And it is brought here directly from Italy by an employee.
+Without a large freight forwarder.
+Of course, this shortens delivery times very much.

 Which materials do you prefer to work with?